atwalsh/DL4H-Project/README.md

 ## Instructions

-This repository provide two methods of configuring your local environment for running MIMIC-Extract:
+This repository provides two methods of configuring your local environment for running MIMIC-Extract:

 1. Using the `mimic_ez.py` script to automatically run all necessary steps to build the MIMIC-III database and configure MIMIC_Extract
 2. Following the below instructions to build MIMIC-III and configure MIMIC_Extract manually